 Quick Point: If you are sued, be sure to have a debt negotiation or bankruptcy attorney review the lawsuit immediately.
 In most collection cases in Pennsylvania you have only 20 days in which to file a response.

 3. Paying, acknowledging, or promising to pay a debt that is or soon will be beyond the Statute.

 Never make a payment on, acknowledge, or promise to pay a debt that is beyond the Statute of Limitations or on which the Statute is about to run out.
 If you make even a small payment, acknowledge that you owe the money, or promise to pay at some point (including entering into a payment plan), you could start the statutory period over again.
-If you have not been able to pay for a long time, the last thing you want is to do is restart the Statute of Limitations period when it is just about to run out.
+If you have not been able to pay for a long time, the last thing you want do is restart the Statute of Limitations period when it is just about to run out.

 Example: Tom owes $5000 on his XYZ credit card.
 He has been unable to pay for the last 3 years and 11 months because of a job loss.
 XYZ never files suit against Tom and the Statute of Limitations is set to run out on January 30th.
 However, on January 29th, a debt collector calls Tom and demands payment.
 To keep the debt collector away, Tom agrees to make a payment of $25 towards the debt.
 Unfortunately, Tom has most likely just restarted the Statute of Limitations period by making that small payment.
 Therefore instead of running out the next day, the Statute of Limitations period will run for another 4 years.
 If Tom had not made the payment, he would be free and clear of the debt.
 Now, the creditor has 4 more years to try to collect.

 If you believe the Statute has or may soon run out on a debt, it may be worth your time to talk to a debt negotiation or bankruptcy lawyer before making a payment and locking yourself into another 4 years of collections.